 I feel that Juneteenth should be a celebration and national holiday with the same promotion as America’s Independence Day.
 Juneteenth is the symbolic representation of the ultimate sacrifice paid by the many souls who fought for freedom and justice.
 It is a representation of the continued struggle for all to strive and work towards in small and large efforts as Baha’u’llah explained, “The earth is but one country and mankind its citizens.”

-We live in a time where protests are happening across the nation.
-I see individuals of different ethnic backgrounds marching and holding signs that say, “Black Lives Matter.”
-I hope these individuals know just how much the lives of black people matter.
+As we are in a time where protests are happening across the nation.
+I see individuals of different ethnic backgrounds marching and holding signs that predominantly say, “Black Lives Matter.”
+I hope these individuals really know just how much the lives of black people matter.
 Now is the time to exemplify the true history of America.
-My family, spread from Texas to Mississippi, fought for freedom so that one day their descendants could have opportunities.
-For them I work as hard as I can each and every day as an academic, as a social justice community organizer, as a filmmaker, as a husband, as a son, and most importantly, as a world citizen of God.
+My family, spread from Texas to Mississippi fought for freedom so that one day, their descendants, could have opportunities.
+For them I work as hard as I can each day as an academic, as a social justice community organizer, as a filmmaker, as a husband, as a son, and most importantly, as a world citizen of God.

 The people of African descent, the African community matter, and Juneteenth is a celebratory time to honor the truth of the words written so long ago, “We the People” —people who built this country and continue to provide to the diversity and richness of the world.
 The Pupil of the Eye, as ordained by almighty God, you must know that you matter, your voice matters, your efforts, matter.
 As the Rev. Dr. Martin Luther King, Jr. once said, “Human progress is neither automatic nor inevitable… Every step toward the goal of justice requires sacrifice, suffering, and struggle; the tireless exertions and passionate concern of dedicated individuals.”